Major Work Activity C – Installs air and material handling systems

 Evidence of Attainment |

-select and size chimney systems |
+select and size chimney system |

-chimney systems are selected and sized according to jurisdictional regulations, codes and manufacturers’ specifications |
+chimney system is selected and sized according to jurisdictional regulations, codes and manufacturers’ specifications |

 plan location of chimney |

-location of chimney is planned to minimize interference and conflicts while ensuring the most direct path according to jurisdictional regulations, codes , drawings, and job and manufacturers’ specifications |
+location of chimney is planned to minimize interference and conflicts while ensuring most direct path according to jurisdictional regulations, codes, drawings, and project and manufacturers’ specifications |

 select and use tools and equipment |